ilkermanap/dbwidgets/README.md

 # dbmodel

 Creates an object representation of given database.
 Aim is to generate data aware pyside2 widgets with master detail relationships defined automatically from database definitions.

-No gui widget generation implemented yet.
+* DBCombobox is implemented.
+* DBTableWidget is partly implemented.

-Postgresql and SQLite  databases are implemented.
+* Postgresql and SQLite  databases are implemented.

 Extracts column information, primary keys, and foreign keys if exists.